Pixelsuft/boshyst/README.md

 # Boshyst
 IWBTB mod with hacks and tools to help creating TAS
 ## Building and running
-For testing, just build the DLL using Visual Studio and inject it into the game (make sure that [boshyst.conf](https://github.com/Pixelsuft/boshyst/blob/main/boshyst.conf) is in the game dir). <br />
+For testing, just build the DLL using Visual Studio and inject it into the game (boshyst.conf config will be created is in the game dir). <br />
 For hourglass (Windows XP compatible), build the DLL using Visual Studio 2010 (manually create a project and add all the C++ files, configure includes), put it into the game folder (with config file), replace wintasee.dll with [modified version](https://github.com/Pixelsuft/boshyst/raw/refs/heads/main/build/wintasee.dll) to automatically inject the mod when launching the game through the hourglass.
 Allow normal thread creation. <br />
 Building recording helper scripts:
 ```sh